DDMAL/linkedmusic-queries/README.md

 > generate "shapes" (a genuine schema of an RDF database) for any given RDF graph

-- That said, we can prompt LLMs to create a "norminal" ontology directly based on VOID information.
-Refer to
+- That said, we can prompt LLMs to automatically create a "norminal" ontology directly based on VOID information.
+Refer to https://github.com/DDMAL/void-generator/tree/main

 ### 1.1.2 From Schema of (RDB or serveral CSVs) to Ontology
 For RDB2RDF in the internal process of Open Link Virtuoso, you can map a schema of a relational database (which usually contains sevearl CSVs whthin) to an ontology.
 Please refer to recorded tutorials in https://github.com/DDMAL/linkedmusic-datalake/tree/main/doc/rdb2rdf